In 2021, twenty-six organizations serving the Ashland County community received grants totaling $245,221.

 Women's Fund Grants

-Appleseed Community Mental Health Center received a grant to help women in the Supported Employment program access free childcare as they work to get back on their feet.
+Appleseed Community Mental Health Center received a grant to help women pay for childcare while recovering from past trauma and working to achieve self-sufficiency.

-Brethren Care Village received a grant to purchase tables and chairs for preschool age children when its new childcare offerings begin.
+Brethren Care Village received a grant to purchase gross motor equipment for toddlers.

-The Salvation Army received a grant to provide before and aftercare scholarships for parents of children in the Summer Day Camp program.
+The Salvation Army Kroc Center received a grant to provide Kroc Summer Day Camp before and aftercare scholarships.

 IMPACT Youth Grants

-In 2021, fifteen organizations serving Ashland County youth were awarded IMPACT Youth Grants totaling $13,013.
+In 2022, twelve organizations serving Ashland County youth were awarded IMPACT Youth Grants totaling $16,763.

-Ashland Bookcase Project received a grant for bookcases and new children’s books.
+Ashland Bookcase Project received a grant for bookcase materials and new children’s books.

-Ashland Parenting Plus received a grant to support the Summer Life Skills program.
+Park Street Brethren Preschool received a grant to support the Parent Communication program.

-Rape Crisis Domestic Violence Safe Haven received a grant for teen dating violence outreach and prevention supplies.
+Rape Crisis Domestic Violence Safe Haven received a grant for memberships and/or gift cards to interactive places for youth utilizing Save Haven services.

 In Spring 2022, Ashland City Schools Foundation and Ashland County Community Foundation awarded fourteen mini-grants totaling $4,822 from ACSF and $8,924 from ACCF.